-Figure 7: Percentage of households with a hunger gap of five months and more (2012-2015)
+Figure 7: Percentage of households with a hunger gap of five months and more (2012-2015) ()In 2013 data was not disaggregated by type of household

 Concern also worked at meso level to improve access to and return from assets for the extreme poor.
 Initially there were eight FEWs/LCFs per district but the number increased further to improve coverage.
 In total there are now 51 LCFs and all of them are trained by Concern on agriculture, nutrition, gender, and HIV/ Aids.
 Training was also provided to government staff.
 While for the first two years there are no records for the trainings, since June 2014 there were 183 government workers trained on various topics.
 With the recently conducted comprehensive CA trainings for 17 extension workers of MAL all FEWs and LCFs have CA skills (2015 target achieved).